-Harvey Whitehouse’s own theory “distinguishes doctrinal and imagistic modes of religiosity” but since all kinds of romance use imagery, this terminology might be confusing and so for the purposes of distinguishing the two modes as they appear in popular romance fiction, I have settled on a dichotomy between “ecstatic” and “legalistic,” drawing on the terminology used by Martin P. Nilsson who, while writing about Greek folk religion, made the broader observation that there are
+Harvey Whitehouse’s own theory “distinguishes doctrinal and imagistic modes of religiosity” (294) but since all kinds of romance use imagery, his terminology might be confusing if used in this context.
+For the purposes of distinguishing the two modes as they appear in popular romance fiction, I have therefore settled on a dichotomy between “ecstatic” and “legalistic,” drawing on the terminology used by Martin P. Nilsson who, while writing about Greek folk religion, made the broader observation that there are

 two main streams of contrasting ideas which appear in all religion [...].
 Man may seek union with God in mystic and ecstatic forms of religion, or he may seek to make peace with God and win His favor by fulfilling His commandments to the last item.
 The latter is legalism.
 (103)